 The wireless local area network (WLAN) based approach currently standardized by the IEEE 802.11p task group aims at communication distances of up to 1000m.
-To achieve larger distances, multi-hop communication is needed.
-Multi-hop communication requires algorithms that select the next transmitter in a multi-hop chain.
-Important input parameters for such algorithms are the number of potential communication partners and the stability of the neighborhood constellation.

 Simple link budget calculations neglect the effects of the vehicular environment evolving from the multi path propagation and mobility effects.

-Within the context of the WILLWARN (Wireless Lo-cal Danger Warning) application of the European Re-search project PREVENT [10], we evaluate the number of neighbors in a vehicular ad-hoc network as well as the upper boundary for the communication duration, using event-driven, stochastic simulation.
+In this paper we evaluate the maximum communication distance for different channel parameters using event-driven, stochastic simulation.
 Beside the IEEE 802.11p PHY and MAC, a two-ray channel model takes the special conditions of multi-path propagation into account.
 A mobility model emulates the realistic behavior of vehicles in the scenario.